quux00/mybatis-koans/README.md

 <a name="Overview"></a>
 # Overview

 To do the koans you will need a relational database, the Java JDK, JDBC drivers, JUnit, the MyBatis Persistence Framework, a Java build tool and an editor/IDE.
-The mybatis-koan setup tries be flexible to allow you to use your build tool and database of choice.
+The mybatis-koan setup tries be flexible to allow you to use your build tool, database of choice and run the koans either from the command line or within your IDE.

 The koans come twice - once in "uncompleted" form and once in "completed" form.

 The "uncompleted" koans are the ones you will fill in.
 They are JUnit 4 tests in the `src/main/java/net/thornydev/mybatis/koan/koanXX` directories.
 Each koan has its own directory (and thus package name) in order to have separate MyBatis config files to exercise different aspects of the MyBatis data mapper framework.

 The completed koans are there for reference in case you get stuck and need to see the solution and also to test that you have your environment set up.
 They are in the `src/test/java/net/thornydev/mybatis/koan/koanXX` directories.

-_Note_: where different solutions were required between MySQL, PostgreSQL and/or H2, we have created additional subdirectories named after the database.

 While MyBatis can be used with [other JVM languages](http://www.fdmtech.org/2011/12/mybatis-for-scala-1-0-beta-released), these koans are all in pure Java.